Eng-Mohamed-Emad/Final_Task_CI_pipeline_Docker_Ansible/README.md

+# Jenkins CI/CD Pipeline for Weather App

+This repository includes a `Jenkinsfile` that defines a complete CI/CD pipeline for automating the build, test, and deployment process of the Weather App.
+The pipeline is designed to work with **Jenkins** and integrates Docker and Docker Hub for containerization and deployment.

+## Pipeline Overview

+The pipeline consists of the following stages:

+1. **Checkout**: Clone the repository from GitHub.
+2. **Build and Push Docker Image**: Build the Docker image for the application and push it to Docker Hub.
+3. **Continuous Deployment (CD)**: Pull and run the Docker image from Docker Hub to deploy the application.

+---
 # Weather App 🌤️

 This is a simple weather application built using **Flask**, **SQLite**, and the **OpenWeatherMap API**.
 The app allows users to search for the weather of a specific city, view past searches, and remove cities from the database.